wagtail/wagtail/docs/advanced_topics/settings.rst

   from wagtail.core import urls as wagtail_urls
   from wagtail.admin import urls as wagtailadmin_urls
   from wagtail.documents import urls as wagtaildocs_urls
-  from wagtail.wagtailsearch import urls as wagtailsearch_urls
+  from wagtail.search import urls as wagtailsearch_urls

   urlpatterns = [
       url(r'^django-admin/', include(admin.site.urls)),